 Finally I’m able to see that video, where two crazy Russian guys climb Shanghai Tower.
 Crazy!
-Viesturs says, that he had already forgotten, how it is to listen music.
+Viesturs says, that he had already forgotten, how it is to listen to music.
 How little you need to be happy, haha!

-Malacca – Singapore – Johor Bahru
+Hitchhiking in Malaysia: Malacca – Singapore – Johor Bahru

 People seem to be more interested now.
-Many slow down to look on our sign, but some also stop.
+Many slow down to look at our sign, but some also stop.
 All of them, who stop, are going to Kuala Lumpur.
 Some buses stop.
 Some going in the right direction, some not.

-In city they leave us just by the border crossing point, before the bridge to Singapore.
-Needless to say, that we are very happy about it as we haven’t done any research about how this border crossing happens and where is border crossing point.
+In the city they leave us just by the border crossing point, before the bridge to Singapore.
+Needless to say, that we are very happy about it as we haven’t done any research about how this border crossing happens and where is the border crossing point.

 Yeah, we are in Singapore!

-We find our bus and ride can continue.
+We find our bus and a ride can continue.
 How far?
 We have no idea.
 We have a plan to go till the last station.
 And after some 20 minutes we reach it.
 Bus stops and all people are leaving it.
 From GPS we understand, that city center is still some 30 kilometers away.

 We eat, we use our last dollars to buy two ice creams, go out of the McDonalds and here it is – our bus to Malaysia, to Johor Bahru.
 We run and jump in.
 Just in the right time!

 At 4 PM we are in Johor Bahru, already in our room of some guest house and after shower.
 We lay down to sleep for some short time, but wake up at 9 PM.
 Still sleepy we with Viesturs walk to the gas station near by and buy the only available edible – bread and buns for dinner and breakfast.